MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-r2dbc-with-azure-mysql.md

 ## Code the application

-We will now add the Java code that will use R2DBC to store and retrieve data from our MySQL Server instance.
+Next, add the Java code that will use R2DBC to store and retrieve data from your MySQL Server instance.

 Now, create a new `Todo` Java class, next to the `DemoApplication` class: